magnusrodseth/disaster-tweets/assignment-2/README.md

 ## 3. Select features

-These are the features that we have to choose from:
+These are the raw features we have extracted that the model is able to use out of the box that we have to choose from:

 | Feature        | Type | Description                                |
 |----------------|------|--------------------------------------------|